Heritage

 La Domus A magnificent and majestic building, the Domicilium is the residence of the Catholic Priests and a symbol of the early years that young Christian missionaries ventured on the shores of our regal islands to spread the gospel.
 Brother Gélase was a Capuchin missionary from the province of Fribourg in western Switzerland, and arrived […]

-The Queen Victoria Diamond Jubilee Fountain was unveiled on the 5th of January 1900 by lady Sweet-Escott, the wife of the queen’s administrator, Ernest Bickham Sweet-Escott as a celebration of Queen Victoria’s reign.
-The Fountain is of pure artistic value and is made of porcelain, decorated with intricate and elaborate patterns with a small water […]
+The Queen Victoria Diamond Jubilee Fountain The Queen Victoria Diamond Jubilee Fountain was unveiled on the 5th of January 1900 by lady Sweet-Escott, the wife of the queen’s administrator, Ernest Bickham Sweet-Escott as a celebration of Queen Victoria’s reign.
+The Fountain is of pure artistic value and is made of porcelain, decorated with intricate and […]

 Zonm Lib – Free Man The Zonm Lib (Free Man) or also Liberation Monument represents a major political milestone in the history of Seychelles.
 It is a powerful symbol of the people of Seychelles who revolted against colonial oppression on June 5, 1977.
 The metal statue used to stand behind the People’s Stadium on 5th […]